EmberEmu/Ember/docs/Ports.md

 ```
 Here's a breakdown of what's going on in this example.
 1) We create an ASIO `io_context`, which is used to run the networking functionality in the library.
 The user must provide it as it offers greater configuration flexibility than if the library were to simply create its own.
 For example, you could have the service run on your own thread pool or within the context of your main thread rather than requiring the service to create its own threads.
-2) We create `SSDP` instance, passing it the context and a string representing the machine's LAN IP.
+2) We create an `SSDP` instance, passing it the context and a string representing the machine's LAN IP.
 3) We request the SSDP service to send a multicast on the LAN to search for Internet gateway devices (in short, your router).
 The callback is invoked each time it receives a response from a device claiming to be compatible.
 4) Whenever we get a result, we need to ensure that it was successful.
 This shouldn't fail frequently but the error code is provided for diagnostic purposes.
 5) We initialise a structure, filling it with the details of the port mapping to be created.